vikingeducation/pairing_checkin/README.md

 ANYTHING.
 DO SOME CODE. -- Driver Erik

 HAM.
 AND.
-CHEESE. -- Driver Ian
+SWISS. -- Driver Ian